pivotal-cf/docs-pks/vsphere-nsxt-cluster-objects.hbs.md

 ##<a id="nsxt-lb"></a> NSX Load Balancers

-For each Kubernetes cluster created, Tanzu Kubernetes Grid Integrated Edition creates a single instance of a small [NSX load balancer](https://techdocs.broadcom.com/us/en/vmware-cis/nsx/nsxt-dc/3-0/administration-guide/manager-mode/advanced-load-balancing.html).
+For each Kubernetes cluster created, {{  vars.product }} creates a single instance of a small [NSX load balancer](https://techdocs.broadcom.com/us/en/vmware-cis/nsx/nsxt-dc/3-0/administration-guide/manager-mode/advanced-load-balancing.html).
 This load balancer contains the objects listed in the following table:

 <table>
   <tr>